 Solar technicians may install photovoltaic solar panels, which convert the sun’s rays into electricity, or solar thermal panels, which capture the sun’s rays for usable heat.
 Depending on the job and state laws, photovoltaic installers may connect the PV panels to the electrical grid.
-The work is outdoors, often high off the ground and on slanted surfaces.
+The work is outdoors, often high off the ground and is performed on slanted surfaces.

 - Design a solar panel system based on customer needs and structural conditions

 - Assemble and install the racking, panels and electrical equipment

 - Connect the panels to the electrical system

 - Activate and test the solar panel system

 How To Become A Solar Energy Technician: FAQs